bigcode-project/bigcodebench/README.md

-# BigEval
+# BigCodeBench

 > [!WARNING]
 > The project is under active development.
 Please check back later for more updates.

 > [!WARNING]
-> Please use WildCode with caution.
-Different from [EvalPlus](https://github.com/evalplus/evalplus), WildCode has a much less constrained execution environment to support tasks with diverse library dependencies.
+> Please use BigCodeBench with caution.
+Different from [EvalPlus](https://github.com/evalplus/evalplus), BigCodeBench has a much less constrained execution environment to support tasks with diverse library dependencies.
 This may lead to security risks.
 We recommend using a sandbox such as [Docker](https://docs.docker.com/get-docker/) to run the evaluation.

 <p align="center">
     <a href="https://pypi.org/project/bigcodebench/"><img src="https://img.shields.io/pypi/v/bigcodebench?color=g"></a>